Sustainable energy: Nuclear power

 Nuclear power has been used since the 1950s as a low-carbon source of baseload electricity.
 Nuclear power plants in over 30 countries generate about 10% of global electricity.
 As of 2019, nuclear generated over a quarter of all low-carbon energy, making it the second largest source after hydropower.

 Nuclear power's lifecycle greenhouse gas emissions—including the mining and processing of uranium—are similar to the emissions from renewable energy sources.
-Nuclear power uses little land per unit of energy produced, compared to the major renewables, and does not create local air pollution.
+Nuclear power uses little land per unit of energy produced, compared to the major renewables.
+Additionally, Nuclear power does not create local air pollution.
 Although the uranium ore used to fuel nuclear fission plants is a non-renewable resource, enough exists to provide a supply for hundreds to thousands of years.
 However, uranium resources that can be accessed in an economically feasible manner, at the present state, are limited and uranium production could hardly keep up during the expansion phase.
 Climate change mitigation pathways consistent with ambitious goals typically see an increase in power supply from nuclear.

 There is controversy over whether nuclear power is sustainable, in part due to concerns around nuclear waste, nuclear weapon proliferation, and accidents.
-Radioactive nuclear waste must be managed for thousands of years and nuclear power plants create fissile material that can be used for weapons.
+Radioactive nuclear waste must be managed for thousands of years.
 For each unit of energy produced, nuclear energy has caused far fewer accidental and pollution-related deaths than fossil fuels, and the historic fatality rate of nuclear is comparable to renewable sources.
 Public opposition to nuclear energy often makes nuclear plants politically difficult to implement.

 Reducing the time and the cost of building new nuclear plants have been goals for decades but costs remain high and timescales long.
 Various new forms of nuclear energy are in development, hoping to address the drawbacks of conventional plants.
 Fast breeder reactors are capable of recycling nuclear waste and therefore can significantly reduce the amount of waste that requires geological disposal, but have not yet been deployed on a large-scale commercial basis.
 Nuclear power based on thorium (rather than uranium) may be able to provide higher energy security for countries that do not have a large supply of uranium.
 Small modular reactors may have several advantages over current large reactors: It should be possible to build them faster and their modularization would allow for cost reductions via learning-by-doing.
+They are also considered safer to use than traditional power plants.

 Several countries are attempting to develop nuclear fusion reactors, which would generate small amounts of waste and no risk of explosions.
-Although fusion power has taken steps forward in the lab, the multi-decade timescale needed to bring it to commercialization and then scale means it won't contribute to a 2050 net zero goal for climate change mitigation.
+Although fusion power has taken steps forward in the lab, the multi-decade timescale needed to bring it to commercialization and then scale means it will not contribute to a 2050 net zero goal for climate change mitigation.